phargobikcin/dainty/README.md

 Place holder project for a browser type program

-# dantinet - the Hybrid digital/analog Antinet Zettelkasten
+# dantinet - the Hybrid digital/analog Antinet

-Adding digital to the Four Principles of an Antinet Zettelkasten
+Adding digital to the Antinet, where anti is:

 -   Analog
 -   Numeric-alpha